BrunaLab/LAS6292_DataManagement/content/docs/assignments/_index.md

     (3) Metadata describing the corrected data set

-- **Due Date & Point Value:** The assignment is due **30 April 2021** by 5 pm and is worth **650 points** The complete assignment, deadline, and evaluation rubric can be found [here](https://docs.google.com/viewer?url=https://github.com/BrunaLab/EmilioMBruna_CV/raw/main/EmilioMBruna_CV.pdf).
+The complete assignment, deadline, and evaluation rubric can be found {{% staticref "course_projects/las6292_data_cleanup_project.pdf" "newtab" %}}here{{% /staticref %}}.

-## 3. DMP for Thesis Project
+## 3. Thesis Research DMP

 - **Overview:** The Data Management Plan (DMP) is a critical document describing the data to be collected for a research project, how it will be stored and managed, and the investigator with primary responsibility for its management.
 Many funding agencies, including NSF and NIH, now require a DMP with all grant applications.
 Each student will prepare a Data Management Plan (DMP) for their thesis research.

-The complete assignment, deadline, and evaluation rubric can be found [here]().
+The complete assignment, deadline, and evaluation rubric can be found {{% staticref "course_projects/las6292_dmp_project.pdf" "newtab" %}}here{{% /staticref %}}.